oracle-livelabs/em-omc/logging-analytics/E2E-observability/end-to-end-observability-livelab/lab-02-enable-om-services/lab-02-enable-om-services.md

     - Open **Developer Services**.
     - Open **Kubernetes Clusters**.
-    - Select the `oci-demo-oke` cluster or your equivalent cluster.
+    - Select the `octo-apm-demo-oke` cluster or your equivalent cluster.
     - Review cluster health, node pools, work requests, audit logs, application logs, and metrics.

 11. Record whether OKE evidence comes from Log Analytics, OCI Logging, Monitoring metrics, or all three.

 ## Task 3: Enable Database Observability

-1. Deploy or verify the DB Advanced component.
+1. From the OCTO APM Demo repository, enable or verify database observability for the ATP target.

     ```bash
-    python3 deploy.py --component c15
+    bash deploy/oci/ensure_db_observability.sh
-    python3 deploy.py --verify c15
+    bash deploy/oci/ensure_stack_monitoring.sh
     ```

 2. In the OCI Console, open the Autonomous Database used by the demo.